htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 Bugs Fixed:

 - Attempting to use a file-transfer plug-in that doesn't exist is no longer silently ignored.
-This could happen due to different bug, where plug-ins specified only in ``transfer_output_remaps`` were not automatically added to a job's requirements.
+This could happen due to different bug, also fixed, where plug-ins specified only in ``transfer_output_remaps`` were not automatically added to a job's requirements.
   :jira:`1501`